rescipy-project/rescipy-lectures/docs/python.rst

 The same concept of importing applies similarly to Python *scripts*: simple text files, you may have written by yourself, typically with '.py' extension, and containing custom definitions of functions or other objects you want to reuse.

-To have an insight into scripts and modules, check the section `1.2.5 <https://scipy-lectures.org/intro/language/reusing_code.html>`_ of Scipy lectures and `chapter 6 <https://docs.python.org/3/tutorial/modules.html>`_ of the Python tutorial.
+To have an insight into scripts and modules, check the section `1.2.5 <https://scipy-lectures.org/intro/language/reusing_code.html>`_ of SciPy lectures and `chapter 6 <https://docs.python.org/3/tutorial/modules.html>`_ of the Python tutorial.